LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D2-AgileProjectMgmt.md

 ### Sprint planning meeting

+- Participants
+  - ScrumMaster
+  - Team
+  - Product owner (if available)
 - Sprint Prioritization
   - Analyze and evaluate product backlog.
   - Select sprint goal.
 What feature (or features) will be usable at the end of the sprint.
+  - Consult the product owner on priorities if they are not in the planning meeting.
 - Sprint planning
   - Decide how to achieve the sprint goal (design)
   - Create sprint backlog (tasks) from product backlog items (user stories / features)